 The other five are among the best pitchers of the last half-century: Catfish Hunter, Jim Palmer, Tom Seaver, Juan Marichal and Greg Maddux.

 • Sabathia is the 10th pitcher to win 200 games within the live ball era before turning 33.
 The other nine include those five pitchers listed above and Hall of Famers Bob Feller, Robin Roberts, Don Drysdale and Hal Newhouser.

 109+ Wins from Age-32 Season On

-• You may have noticed that almost all of the names in the notes above (other than Sabathia) are right-handed pitcher.
-That’s because it is unusual for a lefty to get to 200 wins this quickly.
-Only three lefties have done so—Wilbur Cooper (202), Newhouser (200) and Sabathia.
+• You might have noticed that almost all of the names in the notes above (other than Sabathia) are right-handed pitchers.
+That's because it is unusual for a lefty to get to 200 wins this quickly.
+Only three lefties have done so: Wilbur Cooper (202), Newhouser (200) and Sabathia.

-Sabathia needs 100 wins to reach 300 for his career.
-Entering this season, Sabathia had averaged 16 wins per year through his first 12 seasons.
+Sabathia needs an even 100 wins to reach 300 for his career.
+Entering this season, Sabathia had averaged 16 wins per season through his first 12 seasons.

 At that rate, Sabathia would need to pitch through 2019 at an average of 16 wins per season to reach 300.

 How reasonable is this from a historical perspective?

 Since 1990, 10 pitchers have won at least 109 games from their age-32 season through the end of their careers.
 We’ve listed them in the chart on the right.